 P.S.
-We've included a Q&A with Craig Kench, CAPA’s Vice President of Global Internships, on how you can set your goals, evaluate them, and work with CAPA and your peers to achieve them on your study abroad journey.
+We've included a Q&A with Craig Kench, CEA CAPA’s Senior Vice President of Global Career and Internship Programs, on how you can set your goals, evaluate them, and work with CEA CAPA and your peers to achieve them on your study abroad journey.

 You’ve made the decision to go beyond studying abroad and take on an internship while you’re there.
 A smart move.
 There are huge benefits in doing so, but those are for another post; if you’ve decided to go ahead and intern abroad, you are probably aware of them already!
 In this post, we’ll talk about one way to make the most of your internship while you’re there: through goal setting.
 Because like most things in life, the more effort, thought, and intention you put into your internship, the more you will get out of it.

 If you have a goal in mind from the beginning of your internship, a vision of how you will achieve it, and you believe that achieving it will benefit you, it will help you stay focused.
 You will be setting out objectives with CEA CAPA and your internship site supervisor at the beginning.
 Having your own personal and professional development goals in mind will be a talking point during your initial meetings and will help you lay out a plan together so you’re on the same page and your expectations are aligned.
 Goals give you a way to track your progress, offer a means to measure how far you’ve come and see more clearly what you’ve achieved while interning abroad.

 How do I decide which goals to set?